 SET Maritime is the contrivance of owner Mark Smith.
 As a qualified Marine Engineer and an AMSA Accredited Marine Surveyor, Mark offers a unique skill set to companies and owners/operators in the marine industry.
 With over 40 years experience working in numerous areas of the Oil and Gas Industry, Mark has developed an extensive knowledge base and expertise to offer services in the below areas of vessel operation and management.

-Mark is an AMSA Accredited Marine Surveyor, a member of the Australasian Institute of Marine Surveyors, a Chartered Marine Engineer and Fellow of the Institute of Marine Engineering, Science and Technology (IMarEST).
+Mark, who is based in Brisbane, Australia, is an AMSA Accredited Marine Surveyor, a member of the Australasian Institute of Marine Surveyors, a Chartered Marine Engineer and Fellow of the Institute of Marine Engineering, Science and Technology (IMarEST).

 As an AMSA Accredited Surveyor, Mark is able to provide the following services at the critical stages of Vessel Surveys, being 1.
 DESIGN APPROVAL (Electrical), 2.
 CONSTRUCTION, and 3.
 COMMISSIONING: